rhaulcy/wtp-eecs-2018/pset3/README.md

 For  this  game,  we  will  need  to  generate  a  random  number  for  the  user  to  guess.
 For  this,  we  need a  new  module,  the `random` module.
 At  the  top  of  your  code,  add  the  line `import  random`.
 We’ll use  this  module  to  generate  a  random  integer  using  the  function `randint`,  which  works  as  follows: `random.randint(lo, hi)`,  where `lo` and `hi` are  integers  that  tell  the  code  the  range  in  which  to  generate a  random  integer  (this  range  is  inclusive).
 Let’s  use  0  to  30  for  now.

-Write  a  function `guess_compare` that  asks  the  user  for  a  guess,  then  compares  that  guess  with  the  correct number  and  prints  out  “Too  low!”,  “Too  high!”,  or  “Correct!”
+Open `guessnum.py` and write  a  function `guess_compare` that  asks  the  user  for  a  guess,  then  compares  that  guess  with  the  correct number  and  prints  out  “Too  low!”,  “Too  high!”,  or  “Correct!”

+Note: Remember that `raw_input` takes in the user's input as a string.
+You can use casting to convert that input into a number or you can use `input` instead of `raw_input`.

 Give  the  user  five  guesses.
 If  the  user  has  not  yet  guessed  the  number,  print  out  the  correct  answer. *(Hint:  Your  function `guess_compare` will  need  to  return  whether  the  guess  was  correct.)*  Test  your  game.

 **Optional:** If  the  user  gets `n` guesses,  what  is  the  largest  range  of  numbers  the  program  can  choose  from and  still  guarantee  that  the  user  can  win?
 What  is  the  strategy  that  the  user  should  use?
-You’ll  talk more  about  this  in  Discrete  Math  next  week!

 ### 4. Blackjack - `blackjack.py`
 Blackjack  is  a  popular  game  (feel  free  to  read  up  more  on  the  game  on  Wikipedia:https://en.wikipedia.org/wiki/Blackjack).
 The  goal  of  the  game  is  to  get  to  a  score  of  21  without  going  over.
 Below  is  a  fragment  of  code.
-Given  the  inputs,  what  does  it  output?
+Given  the  inputs in the table below,  what  does  it  output?

-Create a python file called `blackjack.py` and use comments to write your answer.
+Open `blackjack.py` and use comments to fill in the table.
 Do  this *without* running  the  code.
 (It  is  an  important  skill  to  be  able  to  understand  what  a  piece  of  code does  without  running  it.)

 ```python
 total  =  card1  +  card2